F5Networks/f5-openstack-heat-plugins/README.rst

 Introduction
 ------------
-This repository houses all of F5's OpenStack Heat resource plugins.
-F5's Heat plugins can be used to orchestrate BIG-IP services in your OpenStack environment.
+This repository houses all of F5®'s OpenStack Heat resource plugins.
+F5®'s Heat plugins can be used to orchestrate BIG-IP®  services in your OpenStack environment.

 Releases and Versions
 ---------------------
 This branch supports the OpenStack Kilo release.

-For more information about F5 Networks's OpenStack versioning and a support matrix please see `F5 Networks OpenStack Support Matrix <http://f5-openstack-docs.readthedocs.org/en/latest/releases_and_versioning.html>`__.
+For more information about F5® Networks's OpenStack versioning and a support matrix please see `F5® Networks OpenStack Support Matrix <http://f5-openstack-docs.readthedocs.org/en/latest/releases_and_versioning.html>`__.

 Installation
 ------------